-Gain skills and master concepts in a process made specifically for the creative mindset
+Practical skills specifically for the creative mindset

-Design and take charge of your creative future
+The confidence to design and take charge of your creative future

 Donovan Livingston is an award-winning educator, spoken word poet, and public speaker — and a believer in the enormous opportunities that education provides.
 Delivered at his 2016 Harvard Graduate School of Education convocation address, his poem “Lift Off” went viral with 13 million views.
 He inspires students, educators and communities with his conviction that every child has the right to “lift off” and achieve their dreams.
 Following in the footsteps of his educator parents, he has earned master’s degrees from Columbia University and Harvard University, and is now a doctoral candidate at the University of North Carolina at Greensboro.
 He is currently serving as Assistant Dean in the Office of University Collaborations at Wake Forest University.

-Lisa Mount is the Director of Artistic Logistics, working as a consultant with non profit arts organizations and facilitating dynamic meetings for groups large and small.
+Lisa Mount is the Director of Artistic Logistics, working as a consultant with nonprofit arts organizations and facilitating dynamic meetings for groups large and small.
 As an independent artist she produces, directs, and appears in contemporary performance work.
 Before embarking on her consulting career in 1997, Lisa served as the Managing Director of 7 Stages theater in Atlanta.
-She holds a Bachelor of Arts degree in Theatre, with honors, from Lewis and Clark College.
-She has served as the Board Chair for Alternate ROOTS, the Atlanta Theatre Coalition, and Georgia Shares, a workplace giving campaign.
-Lisa received the 1996 “Abby” Award from the Atlanta Arts and Business Council for Outstanding Arts Professional, and was named one of the 100 Most Influential Georgians by Georgia Trend Magazine in 2008.
+Lisa received the 1996 “Abby” Award from the Atlanta Arts and Business Council for Outstanding Arts Professional, and was named one of the 100 Most Influential Georgians by "Georgia Trend Magazine" in 2008.
 In 2009, she was given the first Paula Vaughn Community Arts Lifetime Achievement Award by the Georgia Assembly of Community Arts Agencies.
 She currently serves on the boards of Alternate ROOTS and the Network of Ensemble Theaters.